pow123/Getting-Started-Git/_episodes/03-create.md

 ---

 Let's use Git now that it's been configured.
 We’ll do our work in the `TheDataShop` folder.
-So, let’s create the directory - pr folder - for our work and then move into that directory.
+So, let’s create the directory - or folder - for our work and then move into that directory.
 Check where you are using the command `pwd`.
 To change your working directory, use the `cd` command.
 ```shell
 pwd